rasterradio/Kumite/README.md

 ### Health

-Health is binary, with a low total of health such as six points.
+Health is binary, with a low total of hit points such as six or eight.
 Moves have clear damage results and players can tell at a glance how many mistakes they can afford to make.

 ![Fantasy Strike HUD](/images/fantasy_strike_health_bar.JPG)